jbottum/t5pat/langchain_markdown46.md

 Generation Time: 3.81147 seconds
 Type: Counterfactual Reasoning
 ```
-Of the answers provided, we considered all of the reasoning answers as correct.
+Of the answers provided by the XL model, we considered all of the reasoning answers as correct.
 We did not set-up the pipeline to provide context, which would be an interesting follow-on experiment.
-The correctness of the answer could be subjective i.e.  Prompt: If I had studied harder, would I have passed the exam?
+The correctness of the answer could be subjective.
+We counted this answer as 50% correct i.e.  Prompt: If I had studied harder, would I have passed the exam?
 What would have happened if Thomas Edison had not invented the light bulb?
 Answer: the world would be dark.

 The analogical prompt took the shortest, 2.6 seconds, and the cause and effect was the longest, 5.0 seconds.
-These times might change with difference equipemnt.
+The Large model was much faster with 1.5 and 0.7 seconds for the same prompts.
+There could be much more analysis of the reasoning prompts and their response corrnectness and timing, which are potential future topics for discussion.

-The last question tests providing several lines of content in the prompt along with the question being asked.
+The last question tests providing several lines of context in the prompt along with the question being asked.
 We label this as as an "in-context" type prompt.
-The model's response to this prompt extracts relevant information from the context provided but it does not answer the question correctly regarding the place or time of the storm's landfall.
+The model's response to this prompt extracts relevant information from the context provided i.e Fort Myers and seems to use that as the answer for where.
+The answer does not provide an answer to "when".
+We counted this as 25% correct, which is a subjective grade.
+For a better model to predict a storm's landfall, please watch for an upcoming post from Patterson Consulting.

 ```
 Prompt: The center of Tropical Storm Arlene, at 02/1800 UTC, is near 26.7N 86.2W.
 This position is about 425 km/230 nm to the west of Fort Myers in Florida, and it is about 550 km/297 nm to the NNW of the western tip of Cuba.
 The tropical storm is moving southward, or 175 degrees, 4 knots.
 The estimated minimum central pressure is 1002 mb.
 The maximum sustained wind speeds are 35 knots with gusts to 45 knots.
 The sea heights that are close to the tropical storm are ranging from 6 feet to a maximum of 10 feet.
 Precipitation: scattered to numerous moderate is within 180 nm of the center in the NE quadrant.
 Isolated moderate is from 25N to 27N between 80W and 84W, including parts of south Florida.
 Broad surface low pressure extends from the area of the tropical storm, through the Yucatan Channel, into the NW part of the Caribbean Sea.
 Where and when will the storm make landfall?